 Note: The Business Analytics courses do not cover Data Integration or Administration.
-For more information on Data Integration, see course DI1000 Pentaho Data Integration.
-For more information on Administration, see course AD1000 Installation and Administration for Version 5.0.
+For more information on Data Integration, see course DI1000 Pentaho Data Integration Fundamentals.
+For more information on Administration, see course AD1000 Installation and Administration.

 - Decrease your time-to-market by learning how to build data models for use in Pentaho Business Analytics

 - Equip yourself with best practices and techniques for building data models

 - Interactive, hands-on training materials significantly improve skill development and maximize retention

 - At the completion of this course, you should be able to:

 - Use the Data Source Wizard to create data models from a comma-separated value (CSV) file

 - Use Pentaho Metadata Editor to build metadata models and domains that allow you to create business-language definitions for complex database tables, set security parameters on report data, and control data formatting